ForgeGit/Ulduar_PTR/readme.md

 ### Iron Council HM

+Most of the wipes happen close to the dead of the 2nd add (right before or right after).
+Likely related to tanks (not) surviving Steelbreaker Fusion Punch or increased damage in general.

  <img src="img/Iron Council.png" />

 ### Freya HM
+Wipes happen mostly early in the fight, during the first 3 sets of adds spawning.
  <img src="img/Freya HM plot1.png" />

 ### Hodir
+Lots of wipes right after the 2 minutes mark (required for it to be "hardmode").
+Likely intentional, but very few were able to make it.

  <img src="img/Hodir plot1.png" />

 ### Yogg-0

+Wipes on phase 1, 2 and 3

  <img src="img/Yogg 0 HM plot1.png" />
+ Less than 1% of attempts on Yogg-0 resulted in a kill.
  <img src="img/Yogg Table1.png" />